Skip to table of contents

 Identifying what blocks participation — and where

 Equally important is locating where the barrier lives.
 Barriers in content are addressed through remediation.
 Barriers in technology platforms require vendor engagement or platform changes.
 Barriers in workflows or institutional policy require structural responses that no individual designer can implement alone.
-Content-focused audits often miss the latter two categories entirely.
+Content-focused audits often miss the latter two categories.

 What this stage produces

-• Categorized barrier inventory by type (physical, cognitive, sensory, situational) and severity
+• Categorised barrier inventory by type (physical, cognitive, sensory, situational) and severity

 • Clear distinction between access blockers and usability friction